istio/istio.io/content/zh/docs/tasks/security/authn-policy/index.md

 ### Namespace-wide policy

 The example below shows the policy to enable mutual TLS for all services in namespace `foo`.
-As you can see, it uses kind: "Policy” rather than "MeshPolicy”, and specifies a namespace, in this case, `foo`.
+As you can see, it uses kind: `Policy` rather than `MeshPolicy`, and specifies a namespace, in this case, `foo`.
 If you don’t specify a namespace value the policy will apply to the default namespace.

 {{< text bash >}}